realworldocaml/book/en/files-modules-and-programs.md

 Here we're using `ocamlfind`, a tool which itself invokes other parts of the OCaml toolchain (in this case, `ocamlc`) with the appropriate flags to link in particular libraries and packages.
-Here, `-package core` is asking `ocamlfind` to link in the Core library, `-linkpkg` is required to do the final linking in of packages for building a runnable executable, and `-thread` turns on threading support, which is required for Core.
+Here, `-package core` is asking `ocamlfind` to link in the Core library, `-linkpkg` asks ocamlfind to link in the packages as is necessary for buliding an executable, while `-thread` turns on threading support, which is required for Core.

 While this works well enough for a one-file project, more complicated builds will require a tool to orchestrate the build.
 One great tool